Jake Toolson

-Jake Toolson (born March 6, 1996) is an American basketball player who last played for BG Göttingen of the easyCredit BBL.
+Jake Toolson (born March 6, 1996) is an American former basketball player who last played for BG Göttingen of the easyCredit BBL.
 He played college basketball for the Utah Valley Wolverines and the BYU Cougars.
 He was named the 2019 Western Athletic Conference Player of the Year.

 Toolson's father Troy is the cousin of former Jazz wing Andy Toolson.

 College career

 Toolson, a shooting guard from Highland High School in Gilbert, Arizona, committed to play college basketball for Brigham Young University (BYU).
 In his sophomore season for the Cougars, Toolson appeared in 10 games and averaged 3.9 points per game before taking a medical leave and ending his season.
 Following his shortened sophomore season, Toolson decided to transfer to Utah Valley to play for former BYU assistant Mark Pope.

 After sitting out the 2016–17 season as a transfer, Toolson found immediate playing time for the Wolverines.
 He started every game and averaged 10.9 points per game, shooting 45% from the floor in his redshirt sophomore season.
 As a senior, he averaged 15.8 points per game.
 At the close of the season, Toolson was named first-team All-Western Athletic Conference and the WAC Player of the Year.
 He was the first UVU player to receive this award.

 On May 24, 2019, Toolson announced he would transfer back to BYU as a graduate transfer for his senior year, reuniting with his UVU coach who had been hired to coach the Cougars.
 Toolson scored a career-high 28 points and had six three-pointers on January 24, 2020, in a 74–60 win over Pacific.
 On February 22, 2020, Toolson scored 17 points in a 91–78 upset of second-ranked Gonzaga.
 At the conclusion of the regular season, Toolson was named to the First Team All-West Coast Conference as well as Newcomer of the Year.
 Toolson averaged 15.2 points and 4.8 rebounds per game while shooting 47% from the floor as a senior.